hapinessjs/rabbit-module/README.md

 You can also call your own dispatcher there.

 It's also possible to receive plenty of different messages on the same queue.
-Creating one class to handle each message is then a good choice.
+Creating one class to handle each message is then a better choice.

 This module allow you to link a RabbitMessage to your custom message class.
+We provide a message router that will load the right message decorator class when receiving new messages.

-### Parameters:
+### Decorator parameters:

 * queue: the queue class where the message is consumed
 * exchange: the exchange class